 Ocean Science Education Program

 The Ocean Science Education Program supports the entire K-12 program at the Aquarium, including more than 40 classroom and auditorium programs.
-Aquarium lessons are based on California science standards and serve more than 200,000 students and teachers annually.
+Aquarium lessons are based on California science standards and serve students and teachers from throughout the diverse region of Southern California, and beyond.
 For classes that cannot attend, the Aquarium on Wheels, our mobile outreach unit, is a viable option as it is equipped with a touch pool and lessons are presented off-site.